On Scaling Properties for Two-State Problems and for a Singularly Perturbed $T_3$ Structure: Introduction

 We emphasize that \cref{ex:div} is indeed a prototypical example and plays a central role in the study of first order operators in that all first order operators can be reduced to this model operator by a suitable linear transformation, see \cite[Appendix]{ST21} and also \cref{sec:RoleDivergence} below.
-While this reduction may, in general, \emph{lose} information (see \cref{sec:ComparisonDivergenceProblem} for an explicit example of this) if the differential inclusion is partially compatible, \emph{incompatibility} is preserved by it.
-As a consequence, quantitative lower bound estimates for \emph{incompatible} differential inclusions for first order operators, e.g. for $T_N$ structures as qualitatively studied in \cite{ST21}, can be deduced from the ones of the divergence operator.
+We emphasize that this reduction is particularly useful if the differential inclusion is \emph{incompatible} or if the boundary data are in $\Lambda_{\A} \setminus I_{\A}$.
+As a consequence, quantitative \emph{lower bound estimates} for \emph{incompatible} differential inclusions for first order operators, e.g. for $T_N$ structures as qualitatively studied in \cite{ST21}, or for \emph{compatible, but not super-compatible boundary data} can be deduced from the ones of the divergence operator (see \cref{prop:div_reduction} and, in general, the discussion in \cref{sec:RoleDivergence}).
+A reduction to an equivalent problem for a modified operator and modified boundary data to the setting involving a cocanceling operator will be discussed in \cref{sec:super}, see \cref{prop:reduction_cocancelling} and \cref{cor:two-well_reduction}.